 - Corn starch helps to thicken your soup.
-Mix the cornflour with 4 tbsp of water.
+Mix the cornflour with 4 tablespoon of water.
 Add the cornflour mixture and continue stirring until the soup thickens on SAUTE mode LOW setting.
 Adjust salt.
 Add pepper if needed.
 In case if you want more thickness to your soup, simmer it for another 5 minutes.
 If you still need extra thickness, you need to add more cornflour water mix.

 - Beat the egg.
 Slowly add the beaten egg, and continuously stir in one direction.
 Continue in SAUTE mode LOW setting.
 You can see pretty egg ribbons in the soup at this moment.
 Add half of the spring onion greens and mix it in the soup.
 Stir for another minute and switch it off.
 Garnish with rest of the spring onion greens.
 Enjoy 🙂